Glatrix/TFD-API-SDK/README.md

 Work In Progress.
 Feel free to make pull requests to improve.
 Example code worked for me :)

-Credit To [FraWolf's tfd-api](https://github.com/FraWolf/tfd-api) for some of the models
+Credit To [FraWolf's Typescript Version](https://github.com/FraWolf/tfd-api) for some of the models

 ```csharp
 using TfdApiSDK;